jupyter/nbconvert/docs/source/execute_api.rst

 :doc:`nbconvert_library`.

-Executing notebooks programmatically is useful, for example, as a test layer in python libraries that include example notebooks, or as a way to automate the data analysis in projects involving more than one notebook.
+Executing notebooks programmatically is useful, for example, as a test layer in Python libraries that include example notebooks, or as a way to automate the data analysis in projects involving more than one notebook.

-The same functionality of executing notebooks is exposed through a :doc:`command line interface <usage>` or a python API interface.
+The same functionality of executing notebooks is exposed through a :doc:`command line interface <usage>` or a Python API interface.
 As an example, a notebook can be executed from the command line with::

     jupyter nbconvert --to notebook --execute mynotebook.ipynb

-In this section we will (mostly) illustrate how to use the python API interface.
+In this section we will (mostly) illustrate how to use the Python API interface.

 A Quick example
 ---------------